google/syzkaller/docs/configuration.md

 following keys in its top-level object:

  - `http`: URL that will display information about the running `syz-manager` process.
+ - `email_addr`: Optional email address to receive notifications when bugs are encountered for the first time.
+   Mailx is the only supported mailer.
+Please set it up prior to using this function.
  - `workdir`: Location of a working directory for the `syz-manager` process.
 Outputs here include:
      - `<workdir>/crashes/*`: crash output files (see [Crash Reports](#crash-reports))
      - `<workdir>/corpus.db`: corpus with interesting programs